Gorilla Trekking Uganda

 - Do not use flash photography

-How to book for a gorilla trekking safari Uganda
+How to book for a gorilla safari tour to Uganda

 Booking for a gorilla tour Uganda can be one of the complicated trips to plan, however just find the right tour operator to do this for you.
 Wild Jungle Trails Safaris and Gorilla Trail Safaris have expertise in planning gorilla trips in Uganda and can do all the best planning.

-What to wear for a gorilla trekking safari Uganda
+What to wear for a gorilla safari in Uganda

 - Wear long water proof trousers